 - "Impressed solicitors say Christopher Harris is ‘brilliant’ and applaud him for his ‘ability to out-think’ his opponent ‘at every point.’
 They particularly highlight his strength on jurisdictional points.”
 (Chambers & Partners 2013)

 Christopher has gained particular renown for his work in the arbitration field, which spans both commercial and investment arbitration, as well as arbitration-related court applications.
-Having been in a narrow cohort of band 1 juniors in the area for many years, in Chambers & Partners 2017 directory he was elevated to a band of his own as a “Star Individual”.
-In 2014 was awarded International Arbitration Junior of the Year at the Chambers Bar Awards.
+Having been in a narrow cohort of band 1 juniors in the area for many years, more recently Chambers & Partners has elevated him to a band of his own as a “Star Individual”.
+Featured as a "Thought Leader" in the field in a specialist Who's Who Legal publication in 2018, he was ranked in their UK Bar Guide 2018 as the third most highly regarded individual practising in arbitration at the UK Bar (after Toby Landau QC and VV Veeder QC).
+In December 2017 Christopher won International Arbitration Junior of the Year at the Legal 500 Awards, following on from his success in the same category at the Chambers Bar Awards in 2014.

 Christopher is a Fellow of the Chartered Institute of Arbitrators and, in 2010, was awarded the Diploma in International Commercial Arbitration with Distinction from the School of International Arbitration of the University of London.
 Christopher also sits as an arbitrator and details of his experience in that regard can be found under the “Arbitral Appointments” drop down section on the front page.